frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-policy-assignment.md

 1. Go to Leave Policy Assignment, click on New.
 1. Select Employee and Leave Policy.
 1. Select Assignment based on the following as needed:
-    * If an assignment is based on Leave period, You need to select Leave period.
-The Effective From and Effective To will be set automatically.
+    * If "Assignment based on" is set to Leave Period, you need to select the applicable Leave Period.
+The Effective From and Effective To dates will be set automatically based on the Leave Period selected.
     * If an assignment is based on Joining Date, The Effective From date will be set to Employee's Date of Joining.
     * If an assignment is based on is blank, You need to set Effective From and Effective To Manually.
 1. Save and Submit.